1: We were not looking for a business. We just responded to a phone call.

-Lead by example always and inspire people by your own personal example.
+Always lead by example always and inspire people by your own actions.

 # 20: It took us six years to sponsor one of our best couples.

-Some of your best prospects will tell you NO many times before they eventually join.
+Some of your best prospects will tell you NO numerous times before they eventually join your team.
 Remember that every prospect is a prospect for life.
 Stay in touch with people forever, but never use pressure or hype.

 # 21: Set the expectations for your new people right out the gate.

 One of the best things you can do with your new people is set the expectations high.
-Demand greatness out of them.
-Let them know what is possible if they really commit and put in the work.
+Demand greatness from them.
+Let them know what is possible in the business if they really commit and put in the work.
 Let them know that you believe in them.

 # 22: Your biggest enemy in this business is doubt.